 Turtle shell peeling is a normal, natural process that all turtle species go through.
 This article will quickly teach you how to recognize healthy peeling, and what to expect.

-By contrast, a turtle’s shell is made up of primarily bone.
-But not one bone, but many.
+A turtle’s shell is made up mostly of small bones.
 The average turtle shell has around 60 bones.

 Why Is My Turtle’s Shell Peeling?